Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 In [edit pages](#edit-action) the generator will use upload input elements.
 If a field is mandatory the upload will be required when creating a new entity, but not when editing an existing one.
 If a field is optional (not mandatory) then it will be possible to delete existing uploads on editing.

-For the output in [view](#view-action) and [display](#display-action) pages a download link is shown together with the file size.
+For the output in [index](#index-action) and [detail](#detail-action) pages a download link is shown together with the file size.
 If the file is an image then a small version of it is shown instead of a text link (on edit pages too by the way).

 If an application has any upload fields the generator creates an additional helper class containing methods for image processing.
 The generated application uses it to determine arguments for creating thumbnail preview images on demand with the help of the [Imagine library](https://imagine.readthedocs.io/en/latest/).